 For cases of radiculopathy caused by a condition that covers a larger area of the spine, such as spinal stenosis, a laminoforaminotomy may be required.
 This is also a minimally invasive procedure to provide long-lasting relief of leg and back pain.
 A traditional laminectomy is used in certain cases, but our doctors at NJ Spine & Orthopedic stand by their philosophy of providing treatment solutions that are as minimally invasive as possible, and will go down the traditional surgery route only if completely necessary.

 Radiculopathy can place severe restrictions on your lifestyle unless you take the necessary stops to conquer it once and for all.
-If conservative treatment methods are not giving you relief and you’re ready to fix the problem, try our Treatment Check Tool to find the right pain solution for you.
+If conservative treatment methods are not giving you relief and you’re ready to fix the problem, try our Candidacy Verification tool to find out if minimally invasive surgery is the right solution for you.